Angel Number 14

 The visible structure explains why.
 The opening 1 carries initiative and first movement.

 The 4 that follows introduces order, repetition, and practical boundaries.
-When the number reduces to angel number 5, the result is not a contradiction.
+When the number reduces to the 5 undertone, the result is not a contradiction.

 It is freedom that has to pass through structure before it can be trusted.